-What VISA interview questions can I be asked?
+What VISA interview questions can you be asked?

 The sheer joy and feeling of euphoria on receiving the confirmation of enrolment from your dream university is indeed unparalleled.
 However, you are still one step away from living your dream, and that is – getting your student visa!